 If an Applicant's mortgage company placed a force payment on insurance proceeds, the insurance amount paid to satisfy a force payment is not a duplication of benefit.
 The Applicant would have to provide the document proving that the mortgage company did not release the insurance proceeds in the amount of the outstanding mortgage amount.

-Additionally, if an applicant can provide evidence from recorded Deed of Trust that includes an insurance clause that verifies if the restoration or repair was not economically feasible or mortgage lender's security would be lessened and allows lender to apply insurance proceeds to the mortgage amount secured whether then due, is sufficient to satisfy forced payment.
+Additionally, if an applicant can provide evidence from recorded Deed of Trust that includes a property insurance section within the Uniform Covenants that the borrower and lender will adhere to as follows:

+- In the event of a loss, if the restoration or repair was not economically feasible or; - The mortgage lender's security would be lessened and; - The lender demands insurance proceeds to be applied to the mortgage amount secured whether or not then due, with the excess (if any) paid to borrower.